 What happened to Crisis Corps?
 The road to Peace Corps Response

-By this point the agency knew it was on to something, and Peace Corps Director Mark Gearan made the formal establishment of Crisis Corps one of his top priorities.
-President Clinton made it official on June 19, 1996.
+By this point, the agency knew it was on to something, and then-Peace Corps Director Mark Gearan made formally establishing Crisis Corps one of his top priorities.
+On June 19, 1996, President Clinton made it official.

 As the program continues to grow, so does the need for experienced professionals.
-Therefore in 2012, Peace Corps Response expanded to include Americans without previous Peace Corps experience.
+In 2012, Peace Corps Response expanded to include Americans without previous Peace Corps experience.

-In Peace Corps Response’s nearly 20 years of existence, more than 2,900 Volunteers have served in over 80 countries.
+In Peace Corps Response’s 25 years of existence, nearly 4,000 Volunteers have served in over 80 countries.
 Will you join us?